soupslurpr/BeauTyXT/README.md

 Implements Material Design 3 and dynamic color schemes – because that's what the cool kids do 😎

 ## Features
-* Dosen't require any permissions
+* Doesn't require any permissions
 * Uses Android Storage Access Framework (SAF) for seamless opening and editing of files, regardless of their location
 * Written entirely in Kotlin
 * Implements Material Design 3 for a modern look